-Note: People with HR permission can see "Protected"-level objectives of all staff, except for the objectives of their managers.
+Note: People with HR permissions can see "Protected"-level objectives of all staff, except for the objectives of their managers.

-In addition to these main levels, you can specify additional viewers if you'd like.
+In addition to these main levels, you can specify additional viewers if you'd like include others.
 For instance: You can have an objective be visible to your management chain, and additionally grant access to other selected colleagues, or a manager from another team.

 When you are creating an objective, the visibility is defined in the objective draft window.
 Located here: